mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 ### Metaphors as a way to communication dimensions of agency design concerns

 The previous sections have explored a complex and multi-faceted view of participant agency in this learning design.
 Before undertaking a fuller summary in the final section of this chapter, this section reinterprets some of these aspects using a metaphorical approach.
 The use of metaphor here has two functions.
 The first is to help deepen my analysis via a move to the abstract, searching for communicable generalisations.
-Secondly, given the multi-faceted nature of the pedagogy, and bearing in mind previous reflections on the value of an utopian approach to communicating the future possibilities of findings [@rajala_utopian_2023; @gutierrez2020utopian] paired with the conceptual difficulties of communicating complex pedagogical affordances of adaptable media-making toolsets (e.g., Logo and Microworlds [@kynigos_half-baked_2007; @kynigos_black-and-white_2004-1]), I draw on metaphors as a framing tool to present an initially simplified viewpoint for further discussion.
+Secondly, given the multi-faceted nature of the pedagogy, and bearing in mind previous reflections on the value of an utopian approach to communicating the future possibilities of findings [@rajala_utopian_2023; @gutierrez2020utopian] paired with the conceptual difficulties of communicating complex pedagogical affordances of adaptable media-making toolsets (e.g., Logo and Microworlds [@kynigos_half-baked_2007; @kynigos_black-and-white_2004-1]),

+Metaphors can be rich, memorable and easier to communicate ideas that exist at the intermediate level explored in parts of this chapter [@hook_strong_2012].
+This is bore in out in the success of the design heuristics of Resnick and Papert of wide walls low floors.

+THIS HAS CHANGED ?
+DROP?
+TABLE IS ABOVE
+I draw on metaphors as a framing tool to present an initially simplified viewpoint for further discussion.
 The discussion will draw from these metaphors' relatable core principles to aid the accessibility of this research for an audience of practitioners as well as researchers.

 <!-- In this case metaphors concerning learning spaces and movement between spaces are often found in existing research including: walled gardens, playgrounds, sandboxes, harbours. -->